WayneJing/vmc/README.md

 vmc reset <domain_name>
 vmc reset <num> #will automatically reset the VM that matches vats-test.*-xx vmc reset <pattern> #will automatically reset the VM that starts with the pattern
-#if fzf is installed
-vmc reset #will call fzf to interactively find which vm to reset
 ```

 ***All command parameters support bash completion***